-The 2020 traditional Thanksgiving meal will have a different look and feel for many.
+The 2020 traditional holiday meal will have a different look and feel for many.
 In addition to smaller gatherings, many who were used to bringing a dish or bottle of wine to the big meal might find themselves heading up the kitchen operations to produce the full meal.

 After eight months of COVID-related restrictions, your home might look a little different, too.
 Maybe you took steps to adapt your home to telework or schooling at home, or expanded your food storage capacity.
 Shipments of chest and upright freezers have skyrocketed during the pandemic, with AHAM data showing shipments of chest freezers up over 125% in October over the same period last year.

-We ran down the list of Thanksgiving favorites with Lam to get her advice on what can be frozen, and what’s best prepared fresh.
+We ran down the list of holiday favorites with Lam to get her advice on what can be frozen, and what’s best prepared fresh.
 Organization is part of cooking, so as you plan and prepare your meal, remember the culinary gospel mise en place – “everything in its place.”

 Turkey: We’ll start with the main course.
 Most people won’t be reheating frozen cooked turkey, but thawing a turkey is practically a holiday tradition in itself.
 Defrost it in the refrigerator, especially for larger roasts, Lam says.
 Give it enough time to thaw.
 “If they’re partially frozen, you’re going to run into food safety issues,” she says.